Delhi Gate, Lahore: Background

 Delhi Gate has been restored and is now illuminated at night.

-The Delhi Gate was originally built during the Mughal period, and is now known as the Chitta Gate, about 100 metres west of the new Delhi Gate.
+The Delhi Gate was originally built during the Mughal era, and is now known as the Chitta Gate, about 100 metres west of the new Delhi Gate.
 The gate was named after Delhi since the gate opened east, in the general direction of that city.
 During the Mughal era, the gate served as the main gateway to Lahore, and its doors were shut every evening.
-The surrounding area includes several buildings of historical significance including the 17th century Wazir Khan Mosque, Shahi Hammam, and havelis.
-"The original 13 gates around the city of Lahore were built by the third Mughal emperor Akbar in the mid 1600s.
+The surrounding area includes several buildings of historical significance including the 17th-century Wazir Khan Mosque, Shahi Hammam, and havelis.
+"The original 13 gates around the city of Lahore were built by the third Mughal emperor Akbar in the mid-1600s.
 These thirteen gates provided access to the city of Lahore which was once enclosed within a thirty feet high fortified wall, built by the same Mughal emperor".
 Delhi Gate also served as Union Council 27 (UC 27) in Tehsil Ravi of Lahore City District.

 History

 The gate was once part of Lahore's city walls, which were torn down by the British after the Sepoy Mutiny of 1857.
 The gate itself was also destroyed by the British, but was reconstructed in the 19th century under the British Raj.
 Following the Partition of British India, the gate housed a girls' school.
 The gate is mentioned by Rudyard Kipling in his 1891 short story "The City of Dreadful Night."
-Lahore's famous Zamzama Gun was originally placed at Delhi Gate, but was relocated by the British to a site in front of the Lahore Museum.
+Lahore's famous Zamzama Gun was originally placed at Delhi Gate, but was later relocated by the British to its present site in front of the Lahore Museum.